Who is Continental Credit Control?

 - Continental Credit Control may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 - Continental Credit Control must be honest about who they are and what they are attempting to do.
-They must notify you that they are a collection agency both orally and in writing.
+They must notify you that they are a debt collection agency both orally and in writing.

 Avoid the phone.
 Never talk to a debt collector on the phone.
 The less they know about you, the better.

 Politely tell Continental Credit Control it’s your policy to deal with everything in writing and then hang up.
 If they keep calling, send them a cease & desist letter.

 Don’t attempt to hide money.
 Hiding money or assets from a legitimate collection agency is illegal if you owe them.
 However, bank account and credit card information should be kept private.